Governing Law and Law-Making

 So-called “law” that blows hot and cold, fluctuating wildly, provides no predictable or rational bases for human foresight and action; it is absurd; it is not law.

 The law should not hold a person accountable today for “illegal” conduct (as today defined) that was not illegal yesterday, when engaged in; that is the standard for criminal law; this principle is more complicated in other areas of the law.

-As noted, during the end of his teaching career Professor Lon Fuller sometimes used the phrase "unarticulated and even unarticulable major premises" undergirding the Rule of Law.
+During the end of his teaching career Prof. Fuller sometimes used the phrase “unarticulated and even unarticulable major premises” undergirding the Rule of Law.
+I was hist student in two courses.
 I recall an after-class discussion in which he elaborated on his use of this phrase.
-That discussion referenced Korzybski's discussion of "maps" and "territories" … and it was clear to me that Fuller used the term "unarticulable" advisedly.
-He was, after all, among the greatest teachers of contracts law during 1938-72; unarticulable "mutual undertakings" such as "good faith" compose a significant portion of contract law; and contract law has been a major metaphier for constitutional law.
-Fuller was interested in the subject of "good faith" in law generally.
-And that "faith" was based on humankind's demonstrated capacity to learn and reason our way towards a fairer, more considerate future.
+That discussion referenced Korzybski’s discussion of “maps” and “territories” … and it was clear to me that Fuller used the term “unarticulable” advisedly.
+He was, after all, among the greatest teachers of contracts law during 1938-72; unarticulable “mutual undertakings” such as “good faith” compose a significant portion of contract law; and contract law has been a major metaphier for constitutional law.
+Fuller was interested in the subject of “good faith” in law generally.
+And that “faith” was based on humankind’s demonstrated capacity to learn and reason our way towards a fairer, more considerate future.